konelav/writeups/GoogleCTF2019-BQ/Day7.Crypto.Caulingo.md

   secrets can be calculated from `P`, `Q` and publicly available `e`
-  - therefore, if only we could find such `P` and `Q` that `n = P*Q`, we can easily decrypt message, i.e. calculate some big number that being written in binary little-endian format represents some data, often compressed, but also it can be simple ascii text
+  - therefore, if only we could find such `P` and `Q` that `n = P*Q`, we can easily decrypt message, i.e. calculate some big number that being written in binary format represents some data, often compressed, but also it can be simple ascii text

 In general, factorization problem is hard.
 There is online service *factordb* which can do simple factorization and primality-tests for